Library Instruction Overview

 Embed your Librarian!

-Your subject librarian can also work with your distance or fully online course!
+Your liaison librarian can also work with your distance or fully online course!
 You can enroll your librarian into your Blackboard or Moodle course for providing feedback to students in discussion boards or blogs, or work with your librarian to develop a live or archived instruction session via Adobe Connect or other video conferencing software.
 In Blackboard, you can also visit the My Library link (see top left corner) to review the helpful Library tools we've made available to you as modules that you can embed into your Blackboard course pages, or use directly on the My Library page.
 Among the tools available is Ask Us!, the Library's live chat tool for you and your students to use to connect with library staff as assignment or research questions come up.
-Contact your subject librarian for more information.
+Contact your liaison librarian for more information.

 Online instruction resources